alokmuskan/Face-Identification-Blockchain-Verification/README.md

 - **Tamper evidence**: `validate_chain()` recomputes every block hash, checks the proof of work and verifies that every block links to its predecessor.
 The `/verify` page and `/api/chain/validate` report the result block by block.
 - This is a **demo ledger**: the PoW demonstrates tamper evidence, not distributed consensus.
 The on-chain record is a hash fingerprint of the face verification event and the discovered web/social-media matches — enough to prove the data existed in this form and has not been altered.

+## On-chain smart contract

+This project also writes a tamper-evident record to a live smart contract, FaceVerificationHub, deployed on Polygon Amoy testnet.

+- Contract source: `contracts/FaceVerificationHub.sol`
+- ABI: `contracts/FaceVerificationHub.abi.json`
+- Deployment and interaction notes: `docs/SMART_CONTRACT.md`
+- Live proof and cross-verification trail: `docs/onchain-proof.md`
+- Screen-recording narrative: `docs/recording-plan.md`

+### What the on-chain bridge does

+1. The local pipeline builds a canonical JSON record payload for the face verification result and the discovered web/social matches.
+2. The payload is hashed with Keccak-256.
+3. The hash is submitted to the smart contract as `recordHash` for the subject.
+4. The transaction hash is stored in the local ledger block as `contract_tx_hash`.
+5. The app can then re-verify the local payload against the on-chain record through `/api/history/<subject_id>/contract`.

+This is the same model the task asks for: a real blockchain record that can be re-verified against the local data, not just a local simulation.

+### Current deployment (update this block when you redeploy)

+- Network: Polygon Amoy testnet
+- Contract address: `0x7fc71404Ce10f84B5C467AB3c9806507D422fEf4`
+- Latest verified submission: recorded in `docs/onchain-proof.md`

+Never commit wallet private keys.
+The on-chain config lives in a local, gitignored `config_chain.py` and is supplied via environment variable.

 ## Reverse image search details

 - Engine: **Yandex Images** (`yandex.com/images`) via a headless Chrome driven by Selenium.